How to Fix Banking’s Broken Sales Model

 That mystery shop experience is not unique.
 Most branch bankers and credit union team members fall into one of three sales modes:

-PRODUCT PUSHER.
-These bankers recommend products without bothering to assess customer needs.
+- These bankers recommend products without bothering to assess customer needs.
 There are those, like the banker who helped me during my mystery shop, who recommend the “daily special.”
-Others mindlessly present the system-generated product offers, which are often inaccurate.
+Others mindlessly present system-generated product offers, which are often inaccurate.
 As these offers are not tied to customer needs, they are also ineffective.
-Finally, among product pushers there are the “hammers,” who are only comfortable recommending one or two products.
+Finally, among product pushers, there are the “hammers,” who are only comfortable recommending one or two products.
 To them, every customer is a nail that gets one of their go-to recommendations.

 The banker sitting across the desk from the customer is inexperienced, unable to explain complex product features confidently and scared about violating procedures and regulations.